 The existing parks, recreation, and open space system is recognized as one of the most outstanding features in Reston.
-It includes several large open spaces such forest and stream conservation areas, lakes, stream valley parks including the Reston Association (RA) Walker Nature Center, and two privately owned 18-hole golf courses denoted as landmarks in the Guidelines for Development: Reston Transit Station Areas, adopted by the Board in November 2018.
+It includes several large open spaces such forest and stream conservation areas, lakes, stream valley parks including the Reston Association (RA) Walker Nature Center, and two privately owned 18-hole golf courses denoted as landmarks in the November 2018, Fairfax County Office of Revitalization Guidelines for Development in Reston TSAs.
 Reston offers over 55 miles of Reston Association (RA) maintained Reston trails, and about 4 miles of publicly accessibly trails owned and maintained by NOVA Parks, including the W&OD trail, and recreational trails owned and maintained by the Fairfax County Park Authority (FPCA).
 In addition, large active recreation facilities, public indoor facilities, other sports facilities and smaller parks and open spaces are found in Reston today, including privately owned tennis courts, swimming pools and public and private recreation and exercise facilities.